ToshioCP/Gobject-tutorial/src/sec3.src.md

 The creation process of TDouble type is similar to the one of GObject.

-1. Registers TDouble type with type system.
+1. Registers TDouble type to the type system.
 2. The type system allocates memory for TDoubleClass and TDouble.
 3. Initializes TDoubleClass.
 4. Initializes TDouble.